 By Alhaj Muhammad Khan

-The writer is a teacher and freelance journalist based in Chitral
+The writer is a free lance journalist based in Chitral.